Ard3ny/ard3ny.github.io/_drafts/2025-01-30-Setting-up-hw-sw-homelabe2-0.md

 4. put the power button in the case

+PRIDAT LINK NA BUTTON

-Just push the power button, in the the hole and connect the cables, as you can see in the picture.
+Just push the power button in the the front panel hole and connect the cables, as you can see in the picture.

 ![button_wiring1](/assets/img/posts/2025-01-30-Setting-up-hw-sw-homelabe2-0.md/button_wiring1.jpg)